Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

 \begin{remark} A few comments are in order regarding the definition of $\h$.
 If we compare Definition~\ref{development of the data} with \cite[Definition 16]{ringstrom_initial_2022-1}, we note that the definitions of the expansion normalized induced metric differ.
 Specifically, in \cite{ringstrom_initial_2022-1}, the pulled-back metric is assumed to take the form

 Define $\check{h} := b_{ik} \omega^i \otimes \omega^k$.
 In \cite{ringstrom_initial_2022-1}, it is then required that $\check{h} \to \ho$ as $t \to 0$.
 We remark that this form of the metric arises from the ansatz used in \cite{fournodavlos_asymptotically_2023} for their construction, with the difference that \cite{fournodavlos_asymptotically_2023} uses a global coordinate frame on $\mathbb{T}^3$ instead of a frame of eigenvectors of $\Ko$.
 By contrast, our definition of $\h$ corresponds to that of \cite{oude_groeniger_formation_2023}, which has the advantage of being frame independent, and of being independent of the initial data on the singularity.
 The issue is that it is a priori unclear how convergence of $\h$ is related with convergence of $\check{h}$.
 The expectation is that both conditions should be equivalent, and our results show that this is indeed the case.
 In the course of our existence proof, we essentially show that $\check{h} \to \ho$ implies $\h \to \ho$ (see the proof of Theorem~\ref{main existence theorem} below).
-The other implication follows from Theorem~\ref{asymptotics of the frame} by defining $b_{ik} := t^{-|p_i-p_k|}\bar\h(e_i,e_k)$, so that $b_{ik} \to \delta_{ik}$ as $t \to 0$.
-In fact, we can say a bit more.
-Since we have even better off-diagonal estimates for $\bar\h$ in $D_+$, we can define the functions $a_{ik} := t^{2p_1 - p_i-p_k}\bar\h(e_i,e_k)$ for $i \neq k$ and $a_{ii} := \bar\h(e_i,e_i)$.
-Then $F^*g$ can be written in the form
+The other implication follows from Theorem~\ref{asymptotics of the frame} and Corollary~\ref{estimates for time derivatives} by defining $b_{ik} := t^{-|p_i-p_k|}\bar\h(e_i,e_k)$, so that $b_{ik} \to \delta_{ik}$ as $t \to 0$ with the estimates